Employer Responsibilities For Temporary Construction Workers

 Protecting Temporary Workers

-Host employers should treat temporary construction workers as they treat current employees.
+According to our construction accident attorneys, host employers should treat temporary construction workers as they treat current employees.
 Host employers and the temporary staffing agencies share control over an employee and are all responsible for the health and safety of a temporary worker.
 It’s imperative that all employers comply with all the applicable OSHA requirements.

 To ensure that there’s a clear understanding of the role of every employer in protecting their workers, OSHA recommends that the temporary staffing agency and the host employer should set out their own responsibilities for compliance with the relevant OSHA requirements in their own contract.